godspeed20/mui-editable-table/README.md

 Hopefully this one will give some of you some benefit with enough customisation to play with in your use cases.

+I've also left in all the build/demo run code which I used from windows so hopefully other people won't have the same issues I did trying to get the bundling working for a new component.

 ## Limitations

 It currently only supports textfield and selectfield from mui, mostly because that's all I used.
 Should be fairly straightforward to add more though.